mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 ![](/basics/edit_remove.png) Click to remove an existing channel

 #### Automatic mode
-Most of the time, you're better off pressing buttons on your controller to automatically detect and asign them.
+Most of the time, you're better off pressing buttons on your controller to automatically detect and assign them.

 ![](/basics/wizard.png) Click the automatic wizard button to attempt automatic channel detection.
 You'll receive further instructions from QLC+.
 You must have an [input plugin](/input-output) assigned to the current universe for this feature to work.
 Also, you must first stop the wizard to be able to navigate away from this dialog page.